derby-developers/api_doc/source/index.html.md

 > Success

-A slim User object with an array of Accounts with updated balances and a slim Promo object with the amount of the promo.
+A slim `User` object with an array of `Account` obejcts with updated balances and a slim `Promo` object with the amount of the promo.

 ```json
 {